 Mercury is being replaced by other chemicals.
 One of them is 2-phenoxyethanol, which is the main ingredient of antifreeze.
 It can cause systematic poisoning, headache, shock, weakness, convulsions, kidney damage, kidney failure, cardiac failure, and death.
-The ethylene oxide component is a skin irritant also responsible for causing burns, blisters, dermatitis, and eczema (www.vaccineriskawareness.com).
+The ethylene oxide component is a skin irritant also responsible for causing burns, blisters, dermatitis and eczema (vaccineriskawareness.com).

 Aluminium has been used in vaccines for 80 years because it promotes antibody response.
 It is the only adjuvant currently permitted for use in vaccines, and there is no readily available replacement.
 Yet it has never had to pass any safety trials, even though it is highly toxic, and is known to cause brain damage.
 In 2006 the World Health Organization (WHO) reduced its weekly safety limit from 7 mg to 1 mg per kilogram weight.
-In Britain the vaccines given to babies at 2, 3 and 4 months all contain aluminium, and Dr Richard Halvorsen (2007, p.
-27) has calculated that an average-sized baby receives from vaccines when it is eight weeks old is over 200 times the recommended maximum weekly intake (Halvorsen, 2020, p.
+In the UK, the intake of aluminium that an average-sized baby receives from vaccines when it is eight weeks old is over 200 times the recommended maximum weekly intake (Halvorsen, 2020, p.
 65).

 Aluminium in vaccines commonly causes itchy red painful bumps, or nodules, at the site of injection.
 Some researchers say that it causes macrophagic myofasciitis (MMF) – i.e. aching weak muscles, fragile joints and severe fatigue – in susceptible individuals.
 As a powerful stimulant of the immune system, it can trigger immune disorders such as multiple sclerosis.
-It can also act as a carcinogen, and has also been linked to learning disorders, brain damage, dementia, Alzheimer’s disease, seizures, and comas.
+It can also act as a carcinogen, and has also been linked to learning disorders, brain damage, dementia, Alzheimer’s disease, seizures and comas.
 Aluminium can interact with mercury, resulting in increased toxicity.
-Halvorsen says that although babies are not being poisoned with aluminium every time they get a jab, susceptible babies may be harmed.
 Some vaccines are now aluminium-free, such as MMR and its associated single vaccines.

 Since many vaccines are made using blood from cows (bovine serum), there is concern that mad cow disease (BSE or, in its human form, CJD), could be transmitted in childhood vaccines, especially since the risk of becoming infected is greater from contaminated injections than from contaminated food.
-Because the viruses enter the bloodstream, they could permanently alter our DNA.
-The UK’s BSE enquiry in 2000 criticized the department of health for not being sufficiently open with the public about the risks of BSE from vaccines and other medicinal sources (Halvorsen, 2007, pp. 132-3).
+Because the ‘viruses’ enter the bloodstream, they could permanently alter our DNA.
+The UK’s BSE enquiry in 2000 criticized the department of health for not being sufficiently open with the public about the risks of BSE from vaccines and other medicinal sources (Halvorsen, 2020, pp. 169-70).

 Aborted fetal cell lines

 Several commonly used vaccines for chickenpox, hepatitis A, polio, rabies, and rubella contain viruses grown using cell cultures originally derived from aborted fetuses (nccn.net; cogforlife.org; cathmedweek.blogspot.com; immunizationinfo.org).

 The following cell lines are still in use: